open-contracting/standard/standard/docs/en/extensions/index.md

 ```

+Groups of extensions can be combined into **profiles**.
+Profiles are adaptations of OCDS to suit the disclosure requirements and user needs of a particular sector, type of contracting process or legal framework.
+[View the list of profiles.](https://www.open-contracting.org/data-standard/profiles-and-guidance/)

 ## Developing new extensions

 If you have additional fields which cannot be mapped to the OCDS schema or an existing extension, you should include these in your OCDS data and create a new extension to document their structure and meaning.